 Characterized by the rolling hill terrain with 360-degree panoramic views of the Sierra Nevada mountain range, Rocklin is the perfect stop for an outdoor family day.
 Visitors can take in the picturesque setting of Rocklin at Quarry Park, which is filled with entertainment for families and plenty of wide-open space for visitors to social distance.
+Mini adrenaline junkies are sure to find it a big hit!
 Read our review of Quarry Park here.

 More info: visitplacer.com